Rainwater Management On Green Roofs

 - The run-off carries pollutants into open bodies of water having a negative effect on all types of river and pond life.

-In rural areas, however, there is less run off as almost all rainwater is absorbed by soils and local plant life.
+However, in rural areas, there is less run off as almost all rainwater is absorbed by soils and local plant life.
 Some of this water will eventually make its way into rivers and streams but will be filtered by the earth on its way removing most harmful pollutants before it can harm anything else.

 Green Roofs can be effective in both urban and rural areas as a solution to managing rainwater drainage.